gvwilson/thirdbit/src/fiction/santas/index.md

 Two stone cats sat on their haunches at the top of the steps.
 One blinked slowly as they entered the pyramid, but other than that they might truly have been statues.
-Inside was a corridor with sloping sides, wide enough for the four of them to walk side by side.
+The corridor inside was wide enough for the four of them to walk side by side.
 Torches guttered in sconces every few dozen strides, their light making the figures painted on the walls dance.[^walls-dance]